Defer non-critical CSS

 Demián Renzulli

 CSS files are render-blocking resources: they must be loaded and processed before the browser renders the page.
-Web pages that contain unnecessarily large styles take longer to render.
+Web pages that contain unnecessarily large style sheets take longer to render.

-In this guide, you'll learn how to defer non-critical CSS with the goal of optimizing the Critical Rendering Path, and improving First Contentful Paint (FCP).
+In this guide, you'll learn how to defer non-critical CSS to optimize the Critical Rendering Path and improve First Contentful Paint (FCP).

 The following example contains an accordion with three hidden paragraphs of text, each of which is styled with a different class: